 Typically, you simply need to have a grade of B or above in a science subject for your GCSEs, but we recommend verifying the admissions policy of the school you are applying to carefully as some schools are more specific about the science subject in question.
 For example, the University of Edinburgh will not accept GCSEs in Applied Science and Additional Applied Science.
 So, if you only have the required grade in one of those subjects, then you may want to consider other options.

 Entrance exams: Most medicine programs require students to take the UCAT (previously known as the UKCAT) to be eligible for admission.
-However, a few medical schools, such as the Imperial College London, require the BMAT instead.
 Furthermore, graduate-entry programs typically ask applicants to submit a GAMSAT score, which is the same exam that you would take if you wanted to get into medical school in Australia or New Zealand.

 These entrance exams are quite challenging, so you will need to make time to prepare and study for them.
 Some schools have a minimum score that students need to have in order to be considered for admission, but most schools do not have a pre-set minimum score requirement.
 Instead, they decide on a new minimum score every year by ranking the qualified applicants' scores.
 This means that you should aim to have the highest score possible to improve your chances of admission.

 You should also consider the fact that the UCAT has a situational judgment test component that medical schools pay special attention to.
 Most medical schools will not admit candidates who were given a band 4 on this section of the UCAT.
-So if you have trouble with situational judgment tests, you may want to consider looking at schools that also accept the BMAT since you are likely to have a higher score on that entrance exam.
-Or, you can reach out to a medical school admissions tutor for assistance in preparing for the UCAT.
+You can always reach out to a medical school admissions tutor for assistance in preparing for the UCAT.

 Extracurricular activities: Having relevant experiences can significantly impact your medical school application.
 Some schools look at your medical school resume as just a regular component of your application, like your UCAS personal statement.
 Still, others, like Keele medical school, pay particular attention to your activities.